Ontario, Canada: Best Months for a Weather-Savvy Trip

 Understanding Humidity, Temperature, and Snow Patterns

-For those seeking outdoor activities, parks like Tommy Thompson Park in Toronto are ideal for bird watching in spring16.
+For those seeking outdoor activities, parks like Tommy Thompson Park in Toronto are ideal for bird watching in spring.
 In Ottawa, the Rideau Canal offers a unique winter experience with its frozen pathways.
 Choosing the right part of the region ensures you enjoy the best weather and fewer crowd conditions.

 Tailor your itinerary based on these insights.
 Whether you’re exploring urban attractions or serene parks, understanding local weather trends ensures a memorable trip.